Klhalls89/To-Do-JC/README.md

 ## Thoughts on this process

 I liked this challenge overall.
 I have built an idea box like this in the past but this was the first time I have done it with an API back end.

  I did take some artistic liberties with the UI aspect of the project because I think it represents the kind of designer/developer/engineer I am.
 I made the otter logo myself, the layout is a combination of Grid/Flexbox in SCSS with media queries for different screen sizes.

 I used React because, while I have done a project in Vue before, I was most comfortable with React.
 I know that React is moving away from class based components and toward hooks however, I haven't used them before and I was hesitant to use this project as my guinea pig.
 I also had an issue getting the linter set up properly in this project so I linted by hand.

+For my GitHub repo I just used one branch, however if I was working with others I would have done feature branches with pull requests and code reviews.

-On the whole I think it was a successful project with a friendly UI.
+On the whole I think it was a quite successful project with a friendly UI.